Mangla Rai: First encounter with Mustafa Pahelwan

 Mangla Rai came into public attention just after his first bout in Rangoon with Fattey Singh and Isha Nat.
 He made both the champions to bite the dust in the ring with his famous move 'gadahlet'.
 In 1933 he came back to India and challenged Mustafa Pahalwan of Allahabad.
 Mustafa took him as a novice but got floored within 5 minutes when Mangla Rai used bahralli with full force.
 A star of wrestling was born in India after this famous bout.

 Final encounter with Ghulam Gous

 After defeating Fakhr-e-Hind & Rustam-e-Pakistan Ghulam Ghous he earned the title of Rustam-e-Hind.
-In the three decades of his career he won ninety five percent of bouts, becoming almost a living myth.
-This giant of wrestling was such a charismatic sportsperson that he had been an inspiration for generations.
+In the three decades of his career he won ninety five percent of bouts.

 Fight with George Constentine

 After beating Ghulam Gous in Benaras Bharat Narkesari Mangla Rai accepted the challenge of George Constantine.
 Romanian wrestler George was known as 'Tiger of Europe.'
 After defeating all his rivals in Europe he camped in Calcutta (Kolkata) challenging any one to dare him in the ring.
 Famous Puran Singh and Kesar Singh came forward to accept his challenge.
 But mahamalla Mangla Rai not only faced him but forced him to bite the dust.